google/grr-doc/installing-and-running-grr/via-docker-compose.md

 client.
 The repacking adds some configuration to the templates that is provided by the GRR server and needs to be available before startup.

-In the docker compose stack, the templates are [repacked](https://github.com/google/grr/blob/master/docker_config_files/server/repack_clients.sh) using the [server config files](https://github.com/google/grr/blob/master/docker_config_files/server/grr.server.yaml) in the grr-admin-ui container on startup and stored in a mounted volume.
+In the Docker Compose stack, the templates are [repacked](https://github.com/google/grr/blob/master/docker_config_files/server/repack_clients.sh) using the [server config files](https://github.com/google/grr/blob/master/docker_config_files/server/grr.server.yaml) in the grr-admin-ui container on startup and stored in a mounted volume.